lordukthar/express_headers/README.md

 # express_headers

-For those dpoing this from scratch.
+For those doing this from scratch.

 Step 1:
 $npm install -g express-generator